Digital Signage Resources

 Exporting PowerPoint Slides as Images

 Depending on your version of PowerPoint, the types of edits you have made, and other variables, PowerPoint files may not upload properly; they may be broken or even blank.
-PowerPoint files should never be uploaded as-is into REACH.
+PowerPoint files should never be uploaded as-is.
 If you're most comfortable with PowerPoint, and wish to avoid using Canva, Adobe Spark, befunky, or another free online service, please export your PowerPoint slides as images.

 To export your PowerPoint slides as images, your first step is to be sure you're creating your slides at the correct size.
 On the Design tab, select Slide Size, and then Page Setup.
-Choose "Custom" from the dropdown menu and enter "1920 px" in the width box and "900 px" in the height box.
-If you have vertical signs, enter "1080 px" in the width box and "1740 px" in the height box.
+Choose "Custom" from the dropdown menu and enter "1920 px" in the width box and "950 px" in the height box.
+If you have vertical signs, enter "1080 px" in the width box and "1790 px" in the height box.
 PowerPoint will automatically convert these to your system measurements.
-You can also enter the PowerPoint measurements specified above.

 When you're done creating your slide(s), it's time to export!
 On a Mac, select File > Export, and then select the File Format from the dropdown (JPG or PNG).
 On Windows, select File > Save As, and then in the "Save As Type" dropdown, select the file type (JPG or PNG).
 Let us know if you have any questions!